How to Name Your Artwork: Find a Title That Sells

 I have a picture of a cute baby chimp.
 It pulls the heartstrings but the title saves the image from going over the top.
 It’s called ‘Fingers and Thumbs’

-It’s a simple yet evocative title and describes the picture well.
+It’s a simple yet evocative descriptive title.
 No one is embarrassed to ask for it by name.

 How to title your art.
 A chimp drawing by wildlife artist Kevin Hayler